 Recognizing that there are instances when the educational needs of an international institution are best served by having an individual faculty member study at a North American institution, the RSNA Committee on International Radiology Education (CIRE), established the RSNA Derek Harwood-Nash International Fellowship.

-The CIRE has developed a roster of appropriate host academic centers in North America where fellows may observe procedures and participate in conferences relating to their areas of special interest.
+The CIRE has developed a roster of host academic centers in the US and Canada where fellows may observe procedures and participate in conferences relating to their area(s) of special interest.

 All travel and living arrangements must be made directly by the fellow and the host academic center.
 The RSNA will provide a stipend to cover travel and modest living expenses for a 6- to 12-week period, and education materials.
 In addition, each fellow will receive a 1-year complimentary subscription to the RSNA journals Radiology and RadioGraphics, on return to his or her home country.

 2017 Application » July 1, 2016 deadline

 “In behalf of the women of my country, my family and my own I am deeply

 grateful for this fellowship that has taught me more than just radiology, the

 members of the department at Lee Bell center showed me to be more than a doctor